ibm-cloud-docs/monitoring/overview.md

 # About
 {: #about}

 IBM Cloud Monitoring with Sysdig is a third-party cloud-native, and container-intelligence management system that you can include as part of your {{site.data.keyword.Bluemix}} architecture.
-Use it to get visibility into the performance and health of your applications, services, and platform.
+Use it to gain operational visibility into the performance and health of your applications, services, and platforms.
+It offers administrators, DevOps teams and developers full stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards.
 IBM Cloud Monitoring with Sysdig is operated by Sysdig in partnership with {{site.data.keyword.IBM_notm}}.
 {:shortdesc}

-IBM Cloud Monitoring with Sysdig offers administrators, DevOps teams, and developers advanced monitoring features to monitor and troubleshoot, including alerting and customizable dashboards.

-## Overview
-{: #ov}

 To add monitoring features with IBM Cloud Monitoring with Sysdig in the {{site.data.keyword.Bluemix_notm}}, you must provision an instance of the IBM Cloud Monitoring with Sysdig service.